scottadkin/Discord-UT2004-Server-Query/README.md

 - **.qID** Queries the specified server ip:port matching that server ID in the database.
 - **.q ip:port** Queries a UT2004 server with the specified ip:port, if port is not provided 7777 is used.
 - **.ipID** Displays the name and ip:port of the server added to the database.

-## Privileged Gateway Intents
-- Message Content Intent

-## Required Permissions For Auto Query Use
-- Manage Channels
-The bot will still work without this permission you will just get an error message saying the bot doesn't have permission to set the topic title.

 # Installing
 - Extract the contents of the archive into a directory.